 Examples of Hospital Negligence

-Nurses, technicians, and other staff.
+The hospital typically employs nurses, technicians, and other staff.
 If a hospital employee was doing their job and caused injury to the patient, the hospital could be liable.
-An experienced hospital negligence lawyer from Salt Lake City, UT have seen incidents including: -Failing to order tests -Failure to diagnose -Misreading lab tests -Performing unnecessary surgery -Surgical errors -Poor follow up care -Early discharge -Not taking the patient seriously -Disregarding the patient’s history -Failure to recognize symptoms of a condition
+An experienced hospital negligence lawyer from Salt Lake City, UT, has seen incidents including: -Failing to order tests -Failure to diagnose -Misreading lab tests -Performing unnecessary surgery -Surgical errors -Poor follow up care -Early discharge -Not taking the patient seriously -Disregarding the patient’s history -Failure to recognize symptoms of a condition

 A hospital could be held liable for negligence if it failed to make reasonable inquiring during the hiring process of staff.
 This may include keeping an individual on staff even when the hospital knew they were untrained or incompetent.